It's your history - don't just learn it, LIVE it!

 What does this mean?
 It means that here in America, there are no standards to proof barrels to, nor proof houses to do the testing.
 In countries where there are proof laws and proof houses (like the UK and Germany), these routinely pass proof testing.

-If you really, really want a muzzleloader to be proof tested, we can perform that task for a fee of $100.
+If you really, really want a muzzleloader to be proof tested, we can perform that task for a fee of $200.
+Why so much?
+Because to do it right it is time consuming.
 The gun barrel will be measured, test fired with double the service load (far in excess of Italian standards that are only 130% of service load) and measured again.
 The barrel will be marked with our stamp and you will get a copy of the test report.
 We keep a copy of the test report on file here.

 The reality is that with the modern seamless steel barrels that are used in replica muzzleloaders, they are much, much stronger than the old mandrel wound and mandrel wrapped barrels that were used in the 18th and 19th century and proof testing is really not unnecessary.
 With the exception of certain CVA inline deer rifles that had a press-fit breech plug, every single muzzleloader failure I have researched has been the result of user error and somebody not following the directions.
 Stuff like using the wrong powder, massive overloads, short-ramming the ball etc.